Beth Moses: Quotes

-“One of the things that I believe in is that if a greater slice of humanity can experience spaceflight, it will translate to untold benefits and changes on Earth.
+"One of the things that I believe in is that if a greater slice of humanity can experience spaceflight, it will translate to untold benefits and changes on Earth.
 What if every world leader saw Earth from space?
-It might be a more gentle, kind planet.”
+It might be a more gentle, kind planet."

 "After countless projects, I can say this: engineering persistence trumps personal, cultural, or gender factors.
 In modern global human aerospace, it really doesn’t matter what you look like.
 Or where your parents lived.
 Or even what native language you grew up with.
 What does matter is your engineering skill, common sense, courtesy, persistence, and dedication to the shared mission."

 Recognition

-Beth Moses was awarded the National Science Foundation's Micro gravity research award.
+Beth Moses was awarded the National Science Foundation's Microgravity Research Award.
 This allowed her to further her research in parabolic flight.
-In 2009 the International Space Station (ISS) was awarded the Robert J. Collier trophy.
-Moses played a large role in the development required to attain this award.
+In 2009 the ISS was awarded the Robert J. Collier trophy; Moses played a large role in the development required to attain this.
 In 2021, she was awarded the Distinguished Alumni Award from Glenbrook North High School in Northbrook, IL.